My current status:

 Also, I cried at least 15 times, including like 3 for just the title story, so the usual automatic bonus points for that.

-Genre: specfic, modern folklore.
+Traditional genre: specfic.
+Setting: various, particularly fantasy, modern folklore.
+Story genre: various.
 Format: short stories.
 Rating: 3/3.

 How to Succeed in Business Without Really Trying, Shepherd Mead